 The differences from Rugby Union are mostly subtle to outsiders but not really.
 Union has 15-player teams; League has 13-player teams.
 Union is traditionally the gentlemen's game (though it can be played by women); League is the working-class game, and is played in professional leagues.
 And is also played by women.
 (Note—by women; not girls, and certainly not ladies.
 There is no such game as "ladies' rugby.")

 The key difference between the two for laymen is that there is a "tackles" system not dissimilar to American Football.
 Only instead of trying to make 10 yards in four tackles, you have six tackles (referred to as a "set of six") to score a try (ie: get into the other teams "end zone.").
 Similar to American Football, if you are tackled with the ball after the aforementioned tackles without reaching your goal, you have to turn the ball over at that spot.
 So, similarly like American Football with one tackle remaining you boot the ball away and try like hell to rough up the opposition.

 This is a "working man's game" for the eastern seaboard of Australia, with a long heritage that coexists, sometimes a bit uncomfortably, with the pressures of modern commercial sport.
-Australians are very good at it, but not (at time of writing) the world champions.
+Australians are very good at it.
 This, like basketball and American Football in the USA, means that you have a lot of young men with a lot of money doing silly things in their spare time - only instead of bringing guns into the team's locker room, they have sex with a girl while their mates stand around pleasuring themselves, and defecate in hotel corridors, though not necessarily at the same time.
 (At least if you believe the somewhat hysterical media depiction of the sport - the extent to which this description is actually true of most rugby league players is, at best, highly debatable.)

 Some of the more well-known leagues for Rugby League are: